BlueAnt logo

 This is the most important difference between the two models.

-Open X uses an open-ear design that sits outside the ear canal, allowing you to hear music while remaining aware of your surroundings.
+Open X uses an open-ear design that sits outside the ear canal, allowing you to hear audio while remaining aware of your surroundings.

-If you prefer a more immersive sound without active noise cancellation, Pump Air Lite 3 is better suited.
+If you prefer more focused listening without Active Noise Cancellation, Pump Air Lite 3 may be more suitable.

 Open X keeps environmental sounds such as traffic, voices, and alerts audible at all times.